 Our positioning alongside of Orthopedic Central Intake (OCI) has offered the opportunity to facilitate access to care for individuals who have diabetes and were referred for orthopedics but were denied surgery due to poor glycemic control or who had ulcers related to poor diabetes control.
 The OCI team work closely with the DCI team to enable a referral for diabetes care.
+Similarly, both programs have generated referrals for our regional Self-Management program, which is also co-located.

 We continue to support SWLHIN with receiving/sending referrals to them, despite no further funding for this.
-To date, we have processed 1722 referrals to London with 192 referral sources from that region.
+To date, we have processed 2,146 referrals to London with 218 referral sources from that region.